-“How to buy Shiba Inu coin'' is a trending question as crypto investors scramble to buy the new “Dogecoin killer.”
+“How to buy Shiba Inu'' is a trending question as crypto investors scramble to buy the new “Dogecoin killer.”
 Shiba’s social media hype skyrocketed after Binance, the world’s largest cryptocurrency exchange, legitimized Shiba Inu on May 10 by adding it to its list of supported coins.

 Shiba Inu coin is an ERC-20 token, a fancy way of saying that it runs on the Ethereum blockchain and utilizes the network's smart-contract technology.